solcomining/isd-reporter/README.md

 | webhook_urls       | Any number of webhook urls will work.
 Their name can be whatever.
 The URL is created by a Discord server admin, from the integrations menu option. |

 ### Caveats
 1. Be very careful with the `galaxy_id` value in `isdreporter.py`.
+You don't want to submit to the wrong galaxy.
 2. `isdreporter.py` does not mark expired spawns as unavailable.
 3. `isdreporter.py` processes .mail files sequentially, and submits new spawns as it finds them.
+A new spawn is something that is found in a .mail file but not in current.xml

-An improved approach might be to process all mails into one structure, formatted similarly to current.xml.
-That would allow for creation of a set of new spawns, and a set of expired spawns.
-Then those sets could be submitted to Galaxy Harvester in one operation.
+4. Get permission from your server admin before using Auto-It to automate keyboard and mouse control.
+I'm not responsible if you get banned.

 ***
 ### Screenshots